python/cpython/Doc/library/parser.rst

 .. exception:: ParserError

    Exception raised when a failure occurs within the parser module.
-This is generally produced for validation failures rather than the built in :exc:`SyntaxError` thrown during normal parsing.
+This is generally produced for validation failures rather than the built-in :exc:`SyntaxError` raised during normal parsing.
 The exception argument is either a string describing the reason of the failure or a tuple containing a sequence causing the failure from a parse tree passed to :func:`sequence2st` and an explanatory string.
 Calls to :func:`sequence2st` need to be able to